kubeflow/manifests/docs/release/handbook.md

 **Actions for Manifests WG:**

+- Create an issue per WG for handling the communication of _git revisions_ that the WGs will be providing
 - Get a git revision from all WGs, on the first day of the Feature Freeze period.
 WGs need to have a git revision ready to give to the manifests WG.
 - Create a tracking issue to keep track of the pending bug fixes for each WG as well as the currently provided _git revision_
 - Push a commit that updates the manifests for the different WGs, based on the _git revision_ they had provided.